petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

 ## Adding Scripts to Workflow Nodes

-Workflow scripts can be invoked from `<actions>` in these workflow node types:
+You can invoke Workflow scripts from `<actions>` in these workflow node types:

 * `<fork>`
 * `<join>`
 * `<state>`
 * `<task>`

-In addition, you can add scripts directly to `<condition>` nodes, as the [example below](#script-example) demonstrates.
-See [Creating a Condition Evaluator](./creating-a-condition-evaluator.md) to learn about writing your condition logic in Java.
+Additionally, you can add scripts directly to `<condition>` nodes, as the [example below](#script-example) demonstrates.
+See [Creating a Condition Evaluator](./creating-a-condition-evaluator.md) to learn about writing condition logic in Java.

-An action invokes a script like this:
+Actions invoke a script like this:

 ```xml
 <actions>